sky-guide/backend-test/README.md

 ## Things To Think About

-Please bear in mind all the best practices you would normally employ when producing "done" production code:
+Please bear in mind all the best practices you would normally employ when producing production code:

-* A well factored object-oriented solution
+* A well factored, object-oriented solution
 * Testing
 * Clean code